It’s the golden hour for Michaela Jaé (MJ) Rodriguez…

 The 20-year-old half-Colombian American actress/singer took home the award for her starring role as Maria in Steven Spielberg’s West Side Story, which was named Best Motion Picture, Comedy/Musical.

 “I got cast as María in ‘West Side Story’ on 1/9/19. and I just won a Golden Globe for that same performance, on 1/9/22.
-Life is very strange,” Zegler adult dating app late Sunday.
+Life is very strange,” Zegler tweeted late Sunday.

 Meanwhile, Zegler’s West Side Story co-star, Ariana DeBose, was named Best Supporting Actress in a Motion Picture.